filamentgroup/tablesaw/README.md

 * `tablesaw-row-border`: Adds a bottom border to each table row.
 * `tablesaw-row-zebra`: Adds a light background color to every other table row.
 * `tablesaw-swipe-shadow`: Adds the light shadow to the right of persistant columns to make them stand out a little more.

+## Limitations

+* Simple `colspan` and `rowspan` are supported, in part thanks to a [lovely PR](https://github.com/filamentgroup/tablesaw/pull/225) from @jgibson.
+More complex `colspan` scenarios (where table cells cross Tablesaw top-level column boundaries) are not supported.
+Tablesaw top-level column boundaries are defined by the cells in the first table header row and determine what columns are listed in the Column Toggle switcher or what hides/shows when the user navigates on a Swipe table.
+* `rowspan` is not yet supported on *Stack* or *Sortable* tables.

 ## [Tests](http://filamentgroup.github.io/tablesaw/test/tablesaw.html)